This is an updated post

 How to start a career in make-up artistry

-As they say, there’s no place like home.
-And it’s very much the case when it comes to experimenting with cosmetics.
-Playing around with different products on both yourself and friends can be a good way to try different looks and hone your skills.
+Experimenting with different products on both yourself and friends is a great way to practice, try out different looks and improve your skills.

 Working at a make-up sales counter also provides good experience and exposure to the beauty industry.